Stepping Stone: A creator-centered approach to talent development in music

 JazzLab always strives to build a bridge between the partner venues, the audience and the musicians.
 These connections take various forms: from our typical JazzLab concert tours over coproductions and showcase festivals to artistic projects with musicians abroad.
 With Stepping Stone we launch both an international talent development community and a pilot project as part of that community.
 We work closely together with the musicians, enabling them to follow their own specific ambitions and build up long-term international connections along their path.

-A musician’s path to a successful music career in their home country is, in most places, supported by various talent-development organisations.
+A musician’s path to a successful music career in their home country is, in most places, supported by various talent-development organisations and educational institutions.
 Less obvious and straightforward is how to proceed from there.
 Music organisations regularly collaborate over international exchanges in the form of showcase concerts and meetings that can certainly help a musician take a first big step towards the international stage.
 However, decisions are often made without carefully consulting and connecting with the performing artists, to see what they need most at that time.
 We observe a growing need in those artists to connect to the international scene, by establishing and reinforcing personal contacts in a sustainable way.
 Think “give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.”

-One of the concrete collaboration projects we have set up within Stepping Stone involves residencies for young musicians from Flanders to explore music scenes abroad, engage in artistic collaborations with international peers and mentors and build a sustainable network of long-term contacts and connections.
+This is where Stepping Stone comes in.
+Together with Powered by TINC (Tilburg), JazzLab is one of the initiators of this international talent development programme which aims at empowering musicians towards sustainable international careers.
+This collaborative project concretely involves residencies for young musicians from Flanders to explore music scenes abroad, engage in artistic collaborations with international peers and mentors and build a sustainable network of long-term contacts and connections.

 After each residency period we evaluate together with the musicians and partners, to see what the next useful step on the trajectory could be, whether it be a follow-up meeting or residency, or exploring a different scene in the same or another country.
 Of course, we expect the musicians to display entrepreneurship, and the idea is that through these residencies and the sustainable contacts and collaborations that result from it, the musician can find easier access into the scene of the partner countries and more concerts and collaborations will organically grow out of this.